 An archaeological impact assessment of the proposed Minago Project development area was conducted in 2007.
 The area is located at a considerable distance from lakes or navigable rivers and access at any time of the year would be very difficult.
-Any use of this location that might have occurred would have happened during the winter months and probably would have been related to the fur trade.
-It would be impossible to predict where such activity would have taken place as traplines are relocated every year to accommodate animal movement.
-Even if resources from this activity were present, they would be buried deep in the sphagnum moss that covers the area and would be impossible to locate.
-Comprehensive testing in such conditions would prove nearly impossible and the odds of finding anything using such a technique would be astronomical.
+Any use of this location that may have occurred would have been during the winter months and most likely related to the fur trade.
+It would be impossible to predict where such activity occured as traplines are relocated every year to accommodate animal movement.
+Even if resources from this activity were present, they would be buried deep in the sphagnum moss that covers the area thus making them impossible to locate.
+Comprehensive testing in such conditions would prove nearly impossible and the odds of finding anything using such a technique would be practical.

 The Historic Resources Branch of the government of Manitoba reviewed the final report under Permit A40-08 - Archaeological Impact Assessment of the Minago Mining site and accepted the report as a fulfillment of the conditions outlined in the permit and have no further concerns or recommendations.
 The Historic Resources Branch gave clearance to Victory Nickel Inc. to proceed with the project as based on the field investigations; no residual adverse project effects on heritage resources are anticipated.
-Studies consisting of conventional surficial examination and subsurface testing were completed at VNI identified areas of potential disturbance.
+Studies consisting of conventional surificial examination and subsurface testing were completed at VNI identified areas of potential disturbance.
 Outstanding activities at this time consist of consultation with the Communities of Interest (COI) and input of traditional use information.
 On the basis of the field investigation the likelihood that there will be no effects on heritage resources is certain.